-- 1. Investment in capital assets Consists of capital assets, net of accumulated depreciation. - Restricted Consists of net position with constraints placed on their use either by m.
-Application of Net Position:

-(a) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (b) law through constitutional provisions or enabling legislation; or (c) contractual constraints. - 3.
+- Investment in capital assets Consists of capital assets, net of accumulated depreciation. - 2.
+Restricted Consists of net position with constraints placed on their use either by (a) external groups such as creditors, grantors, contributors, or laws and regulations of other governments; or (b) law through constitutional provisions or enabling legislation; or (c) contractual constraints. - 3.
 Unrestricted Consists of net position that does not meet the definition of restricted or net investment in capital assets.